-In September 2016, Alphaliner reported that Hanjin owned 37 containerships and chartered 62 others, making it the world’s seventh-largest container shipping line at that time, which represented about 3.2% of the global container shipping capacity.
+In September 2016, Alphaliner reported that Hanjin owned 37 containerships and chartered 62 others, totaling 98 ships crewed by about 2,500 seafarers.
+This represented the world’s seventh-largest container shipping line at that time, with about 3.2% of the global container shipping capacity.
 Even if this share is relatively small, this was still more than 623,000 TEU of disrupted shipping capacity.
 Further, a large share of this capacity was allocated on transpacific routes as well as routes from Asia to Europe.
 Although Hanjin was a global shipping line, it has a pronounced regionalism.

 The 37 containerships directly owned by Hanjin were subject to the full asset seizure by creditors under bankruptcy protection, but the matter was more complex for the 62 chartered ships.
 In theory, chartered ships fully belong to the leasing company and are thus not subject to seizure, only to be declined services since a terminal operator may not get paid by the company under receivership.
 This is a risk that many are unwilling to assume.
 However, many chartering agreements are under “bareboat” conditions where the owner gives possession of a containership to the shipping line, who assumes all the operational costs, including crew, fuel, insurance, and terminal charges.
 Such chartering arrangements can be used as a form of ship financing, which could lead to legal complications in terms of if the ship was truly leased or if the chartering arrangement is a sale in disguise.